 - Red, itchy eyes

-- Skin turns red, where cat has licked, scratched or bitten you.
+- The skin turns red, where the cat has licked, scratched, or bitten you.

 - Itchy, runny, stuffy nose.

 Individuals with allergic asthma are at particular risk of experiencing an allergic reaction to cat allergens.
-According to WebMD, 20-30% of these individuals will experience severe flare-ups (source).
+According to WebMD, 20-30% of these individuals will experience severe flare-ups (sources 1,2).

 Are Maine Coons Hypoallergenic?